 Do not scan in the dark.

-- Risk audit first: Run a genetic and family history review to know which organs we actually need to watch.
+- Risk audit first: Run a genetic and family history review to know which organs we need to watch.

 - Choose the right tool: If you are most concerned about heart disease, a Cleerly CTA is far more valuable than a general body MRI.